metakernel/Gawires/README.md

 # Gawires

+> **Gawires is under development and is actually unusable.
+Please sit tight and an unstable alpha should be there soon for you to test :)**

 ![alt text](.github/medias/Github_Repos_1280x640.png)
 Gawires(a.k.a *Game Assets Wires*) is a new genre version control system designed around making the management of large projects like video games simpler.